aridhia/fair-api-beta-utilities/README.md

 ```
 By default, the script will download a summary list of requests to a `requests_output` in the current directory.
 This summary files includes the dataset name, project name, requested tables and the request status.

-By adding the `--detailed` flag, all contents of each request are downloaded as separate CSV files into the same `requests_output` folder
+By adding the `--detailed` flag, all contents of each request are downloaded as separate CSV files into the same `requests_output` folder.

+Note: this script will extract existing requests in FAIR and not previously deleted requests (via audit)

 ## Deleting the Dataset